mattermost/docs/source/install/ee-install.rst

 2. Click **Remove Enterprise License and Downgrade Server**.
 This clears the license from the server and refreshes the System Console.
 3. Upload the new license key file.

-After the key is uploaded and installed, the details of your license are displayed.
+Once the key is uploaded and installed, the details of your license are displayed.